• Skip to primary navigation

 June 29, 2023 by academicshq

 Critical thinking is a cognitive process that involves analyzing, evaluating, and interpreting information or arguments in a logical and systematic manner.
+It is about questioning everything you read, weighing up the various perspectives, and using evidence to form opinions.
 Here’s how to develop critical thinking.

 The focus of critical thinking is often referred to as the “argument” (the message that is being conveyed).
 In critical thinking, a conclusion is often a deduction, which draws together the argument, and makes a logical assumption about how to interpret the reasoning behind a viewpoint.